Squeezing by Critical Speeding-up: Applications in Quantum Metrology

 The above term does not couple spin-up and the spin-down sector since it only depends on $\hat \sigma_z$.
 This argument is valid, however, only for $g<g_c$.
 In the regime of $g>g_c$ the spin-down sector gets modified (double minimum phase), however, the symmetry of the wavefunction still does not allow for a transition from the spin-up to the spin-down sector once $\frac{g}{g_c}\frac{{\omega}}{{\Omega}}\ll1$ is satisfied.
 The ground state in the superradiant phase is a combination of $|\alpha\rangle\otimes |+\rangle$ and $|-\alpha \rangle \otimes |-\rangle$, where $|\beta\rangle$ is a coherent state of the harmonic oscillator and $|\pm\rangle$ is the eigen state of $\hat \sigma_x$.
 The symmetric superposition of these states gives a spin that points up, and an asymmetric superposition of these states gives a zero overlap with the symmetric squeezed state.
 Hence, there is no coupling between the sectors.

-Having this result at hand, we can proceed to the calculation of the adiabatic quench that satisfies equation~\eqref{eq:adiabaticcondition}.
+Having this result at hand, we can proceed to the calculation of the quench that satisfies the adiabatic condition [see equation~\eqref{eq:adiabaticcondition} in the Appendix].
 Assuming $k=0$ for the ground state of the harmonic oscillator, a straightforward calculation yields

 where the $\mp$ sign stands for the spin-down and the spin-up sector.
 Now, we will want to find a $g(t)$ that satisfies

 where $\gamma \ll 1$ (in agreement with reference~\cite{2020_CQM_Paris} but derived rigorously).
 A straightforward calculation yields